lynx-ripe/swix-em-config/README.md

     ],
     'event_manager' => [
         'listeners' => [
-            ['event' => MvcEvent::EVENT_BOOTSTRAP, 'listener' => 'BootstrapListener']
+            // This listener will be retrived via ServiceManager ['event' => MvcEvent::EVENT_BOOTSTRAP, 'listener' => 'BootstrapListener']
+            // This listener will be created directly if its class exists ['event' => 'some_event', 'listener' => SomeNamespaces\WithoutSM\BootstrapListener::class]
         ],
         'aggregates' => [
             ['aggregate' => 'SomeAggregate']